ZeeUTao/pyRegkey/README.md

-now we still use Registry.exe from labrad (ucsb) as a temporal solution
+now we still use Registry.exe, Grapher.exe from labrad (ucsb) as a temporal solution